 Dairy environments are highly corrosive, meaning that if you don’t keep on top of your maintenance schedule, it’s easy to find yourself facing not only a large repair or replacement project but also a slowdown in your dairy farm’s operating capacity.

-Here are some warning signs that may indicate that your shed needs replacing.
+Here are 3 warning signs that may indicate that your shed needs replacing.

 A sign that your milking shed needs an overhaul is when the structure starts to rust.

 Older rural sheds were often built from materials such as untreated, painted or pre-gal steel.
 While under normal circumstances these materials may be robust enough, they can quickly break down when exposed to animal waste and the harsh, corrosive elements of a diary.
 If you find that your shed is beginning to rust, it may be time to consider refurbishment or replacement.

 Hot dip galvanised steel provides the ultimate corrosion protection (which you can learn about here) and this is why every Action shed has fully hot-dip galvanised columns and trusses.